 |28 September to 08 November 2021||Data quality checking period|

 |15 November 2021||Sign-off|

-HESA is required to report any providers who miss any of the deadlines detailed in the schedule to the relevant statutory customer.
+HESA is required to report any providers who miss any of the deadlines detailed in the schedule to OfS.
 These are the return, nil-return confirmation, commit, final commit and sign-off deadlines.

-Providers in England are required to complete a late form for all missed deadlines.
+Providers are required to complete a late form for all missed deadlines.
 Please note that the Accountable Officer is required to sign the late form for the final commit and sign off deadlines, however, they should be kept informed of any missed deadlines.
-For all administrations the reason for late submission or extension will be shared with your primary regulator or funder.
+The reason for late submission or extension will be shared with OfS.

 Providers are reminded to make use of the HESA Liaison team and to make them aware of any issues that could impact on your provider's ability to meet these deadlines.